Skip to main content

 await transport.close();

 After closing, transport.closed becomes true and the transport can no longer be used.
-If you need separate cookie jars but want to reuse a single connection pool (for example, multiple sessions through the same proxy), you can pass the same transport to multiple Session.fetch() calls.
-Cookies remain isolated by session; the transport is only used for the network layer.
+If you need separate cookie jars with shared transport settings (for example, multiple sessions through the same proxy), you can pass the same transport to multiple Session.fetch() calls.